eobrunodias/eobrunodias/README.md

 ### Hey, I'm Bruno Dias! 👋
 At the moment a Systems Analysis and Development student.
-I continue to improve my knowledge in the JavaScript stack and currently learning Java.
+I continue to improve my knowledge in the JavaScript stack and currently learning C#/.Net.
 Welcome.
 Feel free to exchange experiences.

 _Where can i improve?
 Feel free to contribute, I'm always willing to improve._ :)